barisbozkurt/auto-assess-melody-imitation/README.md

 *   'scripts/data_processing' folder contains all preprocessing and feature extraction code that prepares tabular data for machine learning experiments.
 *   'scripts/ML_experiments' folder contains code for machine learning experiments

-To run all steps from scratch run runFromScratch.py from its folder
+To run all steps from scratch, run runFromScratch.py from its folder

 # Acknowledgment